tim-smart/effect-io-ai/effect/Scope-make.md

 # make

-Creates a Scope where Finalizers will run according to the `ExecutionStrategy`.

-If an ExecutionStrategy is not provided `sequential` will be used.
+Creates a new closeable scope where finalizers will run according to the specified `ExecutionStrategy`.
+If no execution strategy is provided, `sequential` will be used by default.

 To import and use `make` from the "Scope" module: